-JFMCC, a six-day course, is offered once a year in residence at NWC and is the senior executive component of the Navy's Professional Military Education (PME) Continuum.
-It is conducted at the TS/ SCI level, employing a scenario based, seminar style exercise based on real-world operational challenges.
-The course is maritime focused but in the context of a joint campaign conducted in a joint/coalition/ interagency environment.
-JFMCC is a world-class educational experience, employing experienced, senior subject matter experts with current authority in their field of expertise.
-Its primary focus is on in-depth discussion to fully understand key JFMCC issues while providing feedback to senior naval operational leadership to mature and sustain JFMCC capabilities.
+JFMCC, a six-day course is offered once a year as a component of the Navy's Professional Military Education (PME) Continuum.
+It is conducted at the TS/ SCI level, co-hosted with one of the Navy Fleet Commanders.
+The course is maritime focused but in the context of joint campaigns employing experienced senior mentor subject matter experts who are current in their field of expertise.
 The course objectives are:

-- Prepare future 3-star admirals to serve effectively as Maritime Component Commanders. - Develop perspectives necessary at the component commander level for Flag and General Officers to gain a high degree of confidence with the concepts, systems, language, and processes to effectively employ naval forces in a joint/coalition/interagency environment.

-- Address the practical challenges confronting the Commander at the operational level of warfare in the maritime domain. - Serve as both a foundation and a catalyst for Navy cultural adjustments to accelerate evolution of JFMCC concepts and capabilities. - Improve the ability of graduates to articulate the role of the maritime component in the design of a campaign plan to achieve the effects desired by the Joint Force Commander.
+- Prepare future 3-star admirals to serve effectively as Maritime Component Commanders. - Develop perspectives necessary at the component commander level for Flag and General Officers to gain a high degree of confidence with the concepts, systems, language, and processes to effectively employ naval forces in a joint/coalition/interagency environment. - Address the practical challenges confronting the Commander at the operational level of warfare in the maritime domain. - Serve as both a foundation and a catalyst for Navy to accelerate evolution of JFMCC concepts and capabilities. - Improve the ability of graduates to articulate the role of the maritime component in the design of a campaign plan to achieve the effects desired by the Joint Force Commander.